By: Craig McLellan, CEO, ThinkOn

 The Canadian cloud difference: What is sovereign cloud and how do we deliver it?

-The Canadian story
+A Canadian data security story

-Foreign-owned cloud providers cannot make these promises because they are subject to the laws of their own country—and because, most of the time, the data they’re committed to protecting isn’t being managed by people in Canada.
+As the only Canadian cloud provider approved for sensitive government workloads, ThinkOn adheres to all VMware specifications in addition to our commitment to the federal government.
+Foreign-owned cloud providers cannot make these promises because they are subject to the laws of their own country and because, most of the time, the data they’re committed to protecting isn’t being managed by Canadians—within Canada.

 Checking your data into the “Hotel California”